When hiring private investigators for your law practice, be sure to:

 - Private investigators accurately chart diagrams, photographs, and evaluate crimes,

-arrests, vehicles and/or accident scene - Collect evidence completely
+arrests, vehicles and/or accident scene

 - Maintain and transport evidence to court with proper chain of custody